mike632t/x11-calc/README.md

 - Window Manager and version;

+- If you are using a pre-built binary (Alpine / Flatpak);

-- Compiler and version used;
+- Compiler and version used (if applicable);

 - Commit ID;